jonasbergqvist/saas-cms-visual-builder-workshop/README-7-Create-nextJs-app.md

 # 7. Create a NextJs application with needed dependencies
 We will now create a NextJs application, which will have needed dependencies for us to integrate with Optimizely Graph.
-We are going to use Visual Studio Code (https://code.visualstudio.com/download) in the examples, but you can also use another IDE
+We are going to use Visual Studio Code, which can be downloaded for free here: [https://code.visualstudio.com/download](https://code.visualstudio.com/download).

+You will have to install Node.js to complete this section.
+You can download Node.js here: [https://nodejs.org/en/download/prebuilt-installer](https://nodejs.org/en/download/prebuilt-installer).
+Make sure to install Node.Js before continuing.

 The branch "step-1-nextjs-app-with-dependencies" contains the solution for this part (7).